swappet/swap.pet-ethAppSample/README.md

 # fork Mainnet with ganache-cli
 To fork off Mainnet, simply invoke the -f flag on ganache-cli.
 The -i flag indicates a network ID of 1.
 `npx ganache-cli -f https://mainnet.infura.io/v3/{key} -i 1`

+This will spawn a Ganache instance at http://localhost:8545.
+This Infura API key is obtained publicly from https://infura.io.

+**NOTE**:Unfortunately have to restart ganache-cli every 128 blocks (~30 minutes), otherwise you may be greeted with the following message from Infura:`Returned error: project ID does not have access to archive state`